>

 A widely sung ballad which seems to have been particularly popular in East Anglia and certainly in mid Suffolk.
 In Roy Palmer’s A Book of British Ballads he introduces this ballad as “Villainy and virtue, blood and tears, innocence triumphant: here are the ingredients for a 19th century melodrama”.
 It attracted the attention of many broadside printers and thus was another widely published ballad.
 It was obviously popular in Scotland, also turned up in Ireland and in North America.
 In the eastern counties Clive Carey collected it in 1911 from Mrs Yeldham in Thaxted, Essex and in the same year Cecil Sharp noted it down from John Darling in Ely, Cambridgeshire, then in 1960 Sam Steele recorded it from Billy Rash of West Wratting, Cambridgeshire and Reg Bacon of Radwinter, Essex: the latter recording can be heard on VT150CD Heel & Toe.

 Fred Jordan sang The Banks of the Sweet Dundee in a recording made by Mike Yates in 1965.
-It was included in 2003 on his Veteran CD A Shropshire Lad.
+This was included in 2003 on his Veteran CD A Shropshire Lad.
 The liner notes commented:

 Also called, by Fred, The Farmer’s Daughter.
 Scots collector Gavin Greig said of The Banks of Sweet Dundee (or Undaunted Mary as it is sometimes called), “Few ballads are so popular and so widely distributed… It seems to be as well known in England as in Scotland, and appears in several collections.
 Its popularity may so far be due to its tragic character.
 As one editor (Frank Kidson) says, there is enough tragedy and injured innocence in the ballad to furnish the plot of a penny novelette.
 The tune too, which belongs to a well-known type of folk-melody, has doubtless helped to make the ballad a favourite.”
 It should, perhaps, be noted that Kidson also thought the words of the song to be, “sublime doggerel”!
 Although Fred did not record this song for the BBC in 1952, he did mention that it was another song that he then knew.